RohithKodukula/pic10c/README.md

 ## Final Project: Minesweeper
 The main hinderance in starting the final project was my inability to compile in my Qt environment.
 Emailing back and forth with the TA I had to install Qt several times from scratch.
 This process is detailed above in the "Installation Problems" section.

+Finally started working on the project, starting with the initialization of a board and the ability to add bombs.
+The process of incrementing the neighboring cells took a lot of hard coding cases and probaly could have been done more efficiently.